Jakisanya/BlackFilmDatabase_GUI/README.md

 The landing page of the application will have a video playing in the background.
 The video will be a clip from a popular Black film.
 X-Men: Apocalypse is shown in the Figma export below but it is not a Black film - just an example used in the design.
 It is in the unfiltered database because of the Black actors who acted in it; 1% of its Supporting Actors are Black.
-I intend to either provide functionality to set a Black_Lead_Proportion / Black_Support_Proportion / Black_Cast_Proportion threshold so that the search is filtered more accurately.
+I intend to either provide functionality to set Black_Lead_Proportion / Black_Support_Proportion / Black_Cast_Proportion thresholds so that the search is filtered more accurately.
 As of now, the user can sort the results by these fields.
 I kind of like the idea that every film a Black person has acted in is in the database - this will most likely prove useful as I develop the project.
 There'll be an 'ENTER' button in the centre of the frame that will navigate to the search page.